vectordotdev/vector/rfcs/2021-10-14-9477-buffer-improvements.md

 - [ ] Rewrite the existing in-memory implementations so it can be wrapped by the aforementioned sender/receiver types.
 - [ ] Update the topology builder code to understand and use the new-style buffer configuration.
-- [ ] Write the first external buffer implementation.
+- [ ] Write an external buffer implementation for Kafka.

 ## Future Improvements